Code-Institute-Submissions/trigg4tables/README.md

 ```

+4. **Keyboard Verses Keypad** During initial testing with the target audience, rather than using the keypad, children were using the device keyboard to input.
+Changing an input field to a label prevented this from happening again.

-4. **Enter Key Reloads Site** Pressing the enter key on a desktop would reload the page sending the user back to the start.
+5. **Enter Reloading Site** Pressing the enter key on a desktop would reload the page sending the user back to the start.
 A prevent default method resolved the issue.

 ```
 $(document).on("keypress", function(e) {